dolthub/docs/content/products/dolthub/dolthub-api/database.md

 Here is an example of merging a pull request `#66` on a database `museum-collections` using an [authorization token](authentication.md).
 Note that the merge operation is asynchronous and creates an operation that can be polled to get the result.

 To poll the operation and check its status, you can use the `operationName` in the returned response of the merge request to query the API.
-Once the operation is complete, the response will contain a `job_id` field indicating the job that's running the merge, as well as other information such as the `repository_owner`, `repository_name`, and `pull_id`.
+Once the operation is complete, the response will contain a `job_id` field indicating the job that's running the merge, as well as other information such as the `database_owner`, `database_name`, and `pull_id`.

 Keep in mind that the time it takes for the merge operation to complete can vary depending on the size of the pull request and the complexity of the changes being merged.&#x20;